 Not many days after Dad’s “battery acid” comment, the Lumberjerk was back at our place.
 My little sister Kim and I were sitting on the bed in my bedroom, basically keeping to ourselves (and mostly avoiding the adults drinking in the front room) when the Lumberjack loser came into the bedroom.
 He sat on the bed and made some lame chitchat or something, and then with a nervous look on his face, asked if he could feel up my sister for two dollars.
 I yelled “You’re crazy!” and he ran out.

 Another time, maybe not long after, Kim and I were sitting in the bedroom again talking, when she noticed someone outside the open window.
 I guess I was facing away from the window, because I don’t remember seeing anything.
 The guy outside the window placed a certain part of his anatomy right on our open windowsill.
 Kim ran outside to tell Dad that a man had put his “thingie” inside our window.
 Dad cursed, grabbed the first weapon he could find – a hammer – and ran outside at full speed, but the pervert was long gone.
-I’m willing to bet it was that same drifter Lumberjack, since we never saw him again.
+I’m willing to bet it was that same drifter Lumberjack, since we never saw that guy again.

 Another character from the Mountain View Motel was an old French-Canadian guy named Lucien.
 I think we was like the resident handyman or something.
 He was a good-natured little man, well into his retirement years, bald, and with skin that was a bit like old leather.
 He wore horn-rimmed glasses, and in particular, I remember the fact that he had no teeth at all and probably the worst breath of any living creature I had ever encountered up to that point.
-Having said all that, he wasn’t a bad old guy, and although his stinky loud, toothless mouth scared me, he was always sweet and fubby with me and Kim, tending to laugh or sing fairly spontaneously.
+Having said all that, he wasn’t a bad old guy, and although his stinky loud, toothless mouth scared me, he was always sweet and funny with me and Kim, and tended to laugh or sing fairly spontaneously.
 My Mum and Dad seemed to enjoy his company.